israelvicars/adverse-event-visualize/README.md

 * **Time Trend Visualization (0:45-0:55)**: Added TrendChart.tsx for a bar chart of events by year using Chart.js.
 * **Testing & Final Tweaks (0:55-1:00)**: Tested with sample drugs (e.g., "DURAGESIC-100", "ASPIRIN"), fixed bugs, and ensured functionality.

-I used VS Code as my IDE, an LLM (Grok 3) for brainstorming and code suggestions, and git for version control (commits marked milestones 1-5).
+I used Cursor as my IDE, an LLM (Grok 3) for brainstorming and code suggestions, and git for version control (commits marked milestones 1-5).
 The screen recording captures this process, submitted within 4 hours of receiving the challenge.

 ## Technical Choices & Tradeoffs
 * **Next.js with App Router**: Chosen for rapid setup, server-side rendering, and API routes, ensuring production-readiness.
 Tradeoff: Limited time prevented exploring other frameworks like Remix or Svelte.